 Whether trees are on council-owned or privately-owned land, those who manage the property have a legal obligation to ensure that the trees are in good condition and pose no threat to any workers or passers-by.

 A falling tree could cause serious issues if it landed on someone from a great height.
 If you were struck by a tree or branch, call YouClaim for free, impartial advice on whether you’re eligible to make a claim.

-Although these kinds of accidents might seem unforeseen, risk assessments should be in place to predict any danger – where this has not been done and an accident has followed anyone affected may ask a personal injury solicitor to proceed with a claim.
+Although these kinds of accidents might seem unforeseen, risk assessments should be in place to predict any danger – where this has not been done and an accident has followed anyone affected may ask a solicitor to proceed with a claim.

 Failing to carry out annual checks on trees adjacent to the public pathway, could pose a direct risk to the public.